-Eligibility is established through a face-to-face assessment of physical, mental and cognitive functions for 12 different types of activity.
+Eligibility is established through a face-to-face assessment with a “health professional” (not a doctor) of physical, mental and cognitive functions for 12 different types of activity.
 You score points for what you can or cannot do.
 Generally the more help you need, the more points you get.

 Activities – Daily Living

 Your physical or mental ability to prepare and cook a simple one-course meal.

 2. Taking nutrition